Negotiation Idioms

 - to compromise during a negotiation

-We know that we will be forced to give a little if we want to complete the negotiations.
+We know that we must give a little if we want to complete the negotiations.

 give and take (give-and-take)